How to Grow Broad Beans; Varieties, Soil Conditions, Harvesting and Yields

 Your bean plant should be watered regularly, particularly during the flowering and fruit-setting period.

-When do you harvest broad beans?
-You can pick your beans very young, as mentioned right in the beginning of this article.
-However, the average time is 3-4 months after sowing.
+The average time for harvesting broad beans is 3-4 months after sowing.
 Harvesting should be done at least twice a week and you should pick your beans from the bottom as these are ready first.

 If you keep harvesting your beans, you will prolong the harvesting period.
 If you have had a good lot of bees in your vegetable garden your yields will be good, as this is essential for a good crop.
 However, an average yield is about 3 1/2 - 4 1/2 tons per acre.
 If the double rows mature well, the yields will be even higher.
 As the crop declines rapidly, it is important to harvest quickly if you are going to harvest mature pods.